 People have been drawn to London for millennia.
 It is the capital of England and the UK, and with its almost 9 million inhabitants, it's the country's most populated city (accounting for roughly 13% of the UK's population.)
 London is one of the most historic cities in the world and plays a central role in British culture.
 London is home to four World Heritage sites, as well as the London Eye and "the Gherkin" - in London (post)modern architecture often co-exists with traditional sites, providing an exciting juxtaposition!London is also a global trade center and a place where many multinational industries and cultural organizations have a home.
 These international connections mean that London is full of exciting opportunities, whatever your interests.

 Courses are taught by both Drexel and UK-based faculty and students take four courses from a variety of disciplines.
 Courses are designed to take advantage of London and offer students a unique opportunity to internationalize their education.
 Each course typically includes field trips to give students full exposure to the many aspects of London.

-Students will take 4 courses, each worth 4.5 credits for a total of 18 Drexel credits.
+Students take 4 courses, each worth 4.5 credits, for a total of 18 Drexel credits.